Background

 If I were asked to define narcissism, I could choose the DSM four path and describe behaviors, most of them antisocial behaviors, one way or another, lack of empathy, exploitativeness, destructive envy, and so on and so forth, so negative affectivity and so on.

 So this is a descriptive way, a phenomenological way, which is very primitive because these behaviors are common in many, many other mental illnesses, alleged mental disorders and what have you.
+And this creates a phenomenon known as comorbidity.

-And another phenomenon, which is less known, which is known as polytheticproblem.
-Nevermind that.
 What it means simply is that when you stick to behaviors, when you make a list of behaviors and diagnose people because they are behaving in a certain way, you're bound to misdiagnose many people.
-And you're going to, you're bound to slap multiple labels on the same person, which is bad practice.
+And you're bound to slap multiple labels on the same person, which is bad practice.
 It's absolutely bad practice.

 So today there's another text.
 It's the 11th edition of the International Classification of Diseases, the ICD 11.
 It's published by the World Health Organization, but don't hold it against it.
 And it's actually an excellent text because it does reflect cutting edge thinking about personality disorders.